 It's crucial to upload receipts as soon as possible, because the ink tends to fade quickly.
 If you can't prove that you used your FSA card on qualifying products, you may be charged a 20% penalty.

-The CARES Act allows consumers to use FSA money on OTC items retroactive to January 1, 2020.
+The CARES Act allows consumers to use FSA money on OTC items retroactive to January 1, 2020 — as always, make sure to check with your FSA plan administrator to confirm whether this applies to your FSA plan.
 If you spent money on tampons, cold medicine or ibuprofen, you can file for reimbursement through your FSA.
 You'll need to have your receipt.